openshift/origin/HACKING.md

     $ hack/build-release.sh

+NOTE:  Only committed code is built.

 Once the release has been built the official Docker images can be generated with `hack/build-images.sh`.
 The resulting images can then be pushed to a Docker registry.

     $ hack/build-images.sh

+NOTE:  You only need to run this script if your code changes are part of any images OpenShift runs internally such as origin-sti-builder, origin-docker-builder,  origin-deployer, etc.

-Note: To build the base and release images, run:
+To build the base and release images, run:

     $ hack/build-base-images.sh